IanEH/YASFA1/ReadMe.txt

 The picture control only looks for items with a ‘.jpg’ extension on the SD card when importing images.
 Adding an Image to a button only looks for items with a ‘.png’ extension.
 There's no special reason for this; it was just convenient for me.
 I only implemented a limited range of controls with no phone, email, web service or web interaction or scripting.

 If you add a form lock don’t forget the code.
-It is stored unencrypted on the app db so not very secure!
+But it is stored unencrypted on the app db so not very secure!

 It runs on all the (Limited Number) of version 4.4.2 and above phones and tablets I have been able to try it on.
 It is more usable on a tablet.